One free agent every NFL team must sign during 2025 offseason

 Free agent target: Charvarius Ward, CB

-The Vikings have a lot of players hitting the open market this offseason, especially in their defensive secondary, and they are bound to lose some.
-The team will need to replenish their forces there, and Charvarius Ward is one option at the cornerback position.
+The Vikings have a lot of players hitting the open market this off-season, especially in their defensive secondary, and they are bound to lose some.
+The team will need to replenish their forces there, and Charvarius Ward is one option for the cornerback position.

 New Orleans Saints